crossplane/docs/content/master/concepts/compositions.md

 line="7">}}pipeline{{</hover>}} of steps inside the Composition {{<hover label="xfn" line="4">}}spec{{</hover>}}.
 Each {{<hover label="xfn"
 line="8">}}step{{</hover>}} calls a Function.
-You can't specify resource templates using the `resources` field when you specify a pipeline of Functions.
+You can't specify resource templates using the `resources` field when you specify a pipeline of functions.
 You must set the Composition {{<hover label="xfn" line="6">}}mode{{</hover>}} to `Pipeline` to use Functions.